Lenora is an Instructional Designer in the The School of Life Sciences Teaching Innovation Center.

 As an Instructional Designer:

-In her day to day role at Arizona State University, Lenora assists faculty with developing and launching their online courses and provides long term evaluation, redesign, and support for online coursework.
-Her passion is empowering faculty to create meaningful learning experiences for their students and themselves online.
-She has worked in higher education for 7 years and has a Master of Science in Global Technology and Development from Arizona State University and a Graduate Certificate in Educational Technology from Northern Arizona University.
-She also contributes graphic design to the communications materials within the Center for Evolution & Medicine and serves as a backup course scheduler.
+In her day-to-day role at Arizona State University, Lenora assists faculty with developing and launching their online and face-to-face courses and provides long-term evaluation, redesign, and support for learning design.
+Her passion is empowering faculty to create inclusive, evidence-based, and meaningful learning experiences for their students and themselves.
+She is an instructional designer in the Teaching Innovation Center within the School of Life Sciences.